microsoft/react-native-code-push/README.md

 4. **Log/display progress**.
 While the app is syncing with the server for updates, make use of the `codePushStatusDidChange` and/or `codePushDownloadDidProgress` event hooks to log down the different stages of this process, or even display a progress bar to the user.

     ```javascript
+    // Make use of the event hooks to keep track of
+    // the different stages of the sync process.
     @codePushify()
     class MyApp extends Component {
         codePushStatusDidChange(status) {